The Bankrate promise

 5. Stick to a predetermined budget

 Throughout the process of creating your payoff plan, have a monthly budget that includes the money you need for necessities, an amount for savings, your debt payments and the amount you can allocate to everything else.
-Your budget may change if you find you’re able to allocate more money toward your debt or savings, but you shouldn’t alter the money you’re paying for everything else.
+Your budget may change if you find you can allocate more money toward your debt or savings, but you shouldn’t alter the money you’re paying for everything else.
 Sticking with a budget that works will give you the highest chances of success.

 6. Stop taking on more debt

 Paying off your debt means you may have to put off big purchases for a period of time to avoid taking out more loans.
 During this time, you should also stop using credit cards, even for smaller purchases.
 Working with the cash you have simplifies your debt payments and is the best way to avoid taking on more debt.

 7. Remember why you’re paying off your debt

 Whenever your debt plan feels difficult or you feel unmotivated, just remember why you’re paying it off.
 Your individual goal may be unique, but everyone who pays off their debt will be able to achieve a better future, more freedom and less stress.